How do I find out the boundaries of my property?

 Boundary issues you might encounter

-To get a rough idea of where your property boundary lies, you can use the title plan and this should help to settle any questions you or a neighbour may have.
+You can use the title plan to settle any questions you or a neighbour may have.
 Common reasons why you need to check your title plan include:

 Ways to avoid boundary issues for your home